USAJOBS/help-center/faq/application/not-considered.md

 4. Click the **Full job announcement** link.
 5. Scroll to the bottom of the job announcement and use the contact phone number or email listed.

-You may also contact the human resources office of the hiring agency for additional assistance.
+You may also contact the human resources office of the hiring agency for more help.